mad-science-lab/DontReloadMe/README.md

 ## Usage

 Open the HTML file in a browser.
 The page will display both clocks and will block refresh actions triggered by F5 or common shortcut keys.
+- This will run localy on your PC

 ## Using dontreloadme.js